 There are two main accommodation possibilities

 1. LEADBEATER CHAMBERS (LBC), Western style accommodation, 2 beds, bathroom with hot water, small pantry.

-2. BHOJANASALA, Indian style accommodation, for Indian participants, very basic amenities.
+2. BHOJANASALA, Indian style accommodation, very basic amenities.

 Applying for accommodation must be made days in advance.
 Prices are different for members and non-members, and are given on request from the accommodation officer.